usc-isi-i2/t2wml-api/API.md

 It has one required function which *must* be implemented (or an error will be raised)

- `get_property_type(self, wikidata_property, *args, **kwargs):`
+ `get_property_type(self, property_id, *args, **kwargs):`
 receives a single wikidata property id and returns the property's type

-As well as 4 optional functions:
+As well as 3 optional functions:
-`save_property(self, property, property_type)` : save property-type pair to whatever source is being used, if relevant. is called by add_properties_from_file, so an error will be raised there if it is not implemented. can also be used in `get_property_type` is the user so desires (for example, SparqlFallback will call this function whenever it had to make a sparql query).
+`save_entry(self, entry_id, data_type, **args)` : save property-type pair to whatever source is being used, if relevant. is called by add_nodes_from_file, so an error will be raised there if it is not implemented. can also be used in `get_property_type` is the user so desires (for example, SparqlFallback will call this function whenever it had to make a sparql query).
+Must include **args, user can store whatever additional fields they'd like there, or simply ignore.

-`def __enter__(self)` : used exclusively with the utility function add_properties_from_file, if there is some setup work that should be done before bulk-adding properties
+`def __enter__(self)` : used exclusively with the utility function add_nodes_from_file, if there is some setup work that should be done before bulk-adding properties

-`def __exit__(self, exc_type, exc_value, exc_traceback)` : used exclusively with the utility function add_properties_from_file, if there is some post-processing work that should be done after bulk-adding properties
+`def __exit__(self, exc_type, exc_value, exc_traceback)` : used exclusively with the utility function add_nodes_from_file, if there is some post-processing work that should be done after bulk-adding properties

 In addition to WikidataProvider, an additional template class is provided, SparqlFallback, for the common use pattern of "check this data source, and if it's not there, try a sparql query".

-It provides its own definitions for `get_property_type` .
+It provides its own definitions for `get_property_type`.
 Instead of defining that, the user should define `try_get_property_type` (which will be called by get_property_type, and any failures redirected to the sparql querier).

 Examples of creating a custom WikiDataProvider: